Android-for-Python/Android-for-Python-Users/README.md

 ## Service Notifications

-For android.api < 33 a foreground service always places a notification icon in the task bar.
-Depending on Android device version there may be an up to 10 second delay in the appearance of the icon, this delay is an Android 'feature' and does not indicate that the foreground service has not started.
+For android.api < 33, a foreground service always places a notification icon in the task bar.
+Depending on Android device version there may be an up-to-10-second delay in the appearance of the icon.
+This delay is an Android 'feature' and does not indicate that the foreground service has not started.

-For android.api >= 33 a foreground service only places a notification icon in the task bar if POST_NOTIFICATIONS permission is specified in buildozer.spec and as a run time permission.
+For android.api >= 33, a foreground service only places a notification icon in the task bar if POST_NOTIFICATIONS permission is specified in `buildozer.spec` and as a run-time permission.
 If you do not do this, app behavior will vary with device version.
 See the [Android documentation](https://developer.android.com/develop/ui/views/notifications/notification-permission) and [App Permissions](#app-permissions).
 No notification does not mean the service is not started.

-The default icon, and the notification title and text,can be changed by specifying three additional string arguments.
+The default icon, and the notification title and text, can be changed by specifying three additional string arguments.

 ```python
   service.start(mActivity, 'icon_resource_name', 'Title', 'Text', '')